GodfreyLyu/LocalQwenDemo/docs/reference/model.md

 Historical model acceptance, measured latency/RSS, rejected candidates and archived owner-supplied observations are maintained in the [dated verification report](../reports/verification-2026-09-10-to-13.md).
 Those results do not revalidate the current checkout or establish the current minikube memory fit.
 Every generated finding requires human verification.

 The backend Dockerfile uses Python 3.12 and a pinned PyTorch 2.8.0 CPU wheel; Transformers/Hugging Face dependencies are separately locked.
-The installed Transformers 4.57.6 supports Qwen3, `enable_thinking`, and `min_p`, so no dependency was changed.
+The model dependency lock pins Transformers 4.57.6; inspect the actual runtime separately rather than inferring an installed version from the lock.
 Model downloads never occur during ordinary unit tests or Docker builds.
 Large model weights remain on the 12 GiB runtime cache PVC or ignored local cache.
 Cached models are not deleted automatically.
 Check actual PVC usage before rollout and allow space for Hub metadata and temporary download files; the configured capacity alone does not establish sufficient free space.

 Run the opt-in smoke test: